queenofkarma/victory-with-ash/README.md

-# victory-with-ash
+# scamming-with-ash

-This is a landing for Victory with Ash.
+This is a landing for Victory with Ash, the scam that was once OnPassive.